Program Details: International Christian University

 JICUF SCHOLARSHIP is offered by the Japan ICU Foundation which is an organization based in New York City.
 JICUF offers scholarships to support students interested in studying at ICU.
 The award is 80,000 yen per month which is approximately $800 US per month.
 ICU will send out information after a student applies to invite applications for this scholarship.

-A PIC Partnership Grant is available for this program in the amount of $2000.
+A PIC Partnership Grant is available ($2,000 each) 2 available per year for this program.
 This grant is not available for students who receive the JASSO, JICUF, or TAKASE scholarships.

 The cost of any study abroad program depends to a large extent on the participant's personal spending habits and lifestyle.